JacobK233811/MQuicker/index.md

 echo "Installing into: $(pwd)/$InstallDir"<br>
 echo<br>

-# Miniconda doesn't work for directory structures with spaces<br>
+# Miniconda doesnt work for directory structures with spaces<br>
 if [[ $(pwd) == *" "* ]]<br>
 then<br>
     &nbsp;&nbsp;&nbsp;&nbsp;echo "ERROR: Cannot install into a directory with a space in its path" >&2<br>